Do you have teary or watery eyes?

 What is Dry Eye

 Many patients suffer from this chronic syndrome without realizing that it can permanently harm their eyes.
 Because this is a progressive condition, it is critical to get treatment before symptoms exacerbate to the point that it harms the cornea.
-Without treatment or proper medication, DES often worsens over time.
+Without treatment or proper medication, DED often worsens over time.

 While a large percentage of dry eye cases are due to blocked oil glands in the eyelids — a condition called Meibomian Gland Dysfunction (MGD), many other factors can cause this issue.